Kyle Busch welcomes Truck bounty hunters: ‘Bring it on’

 At least a few Cup drivers intend to.

 Chase Elliott and Kyle Larson entered the competition Thursday night when they joined GMS Racing to challenge Busch in three of his four remaining Truck Series races this season.
-Elliott will drive the No. 24 Chevrolet Silverado at Atlanta Motor Speedway in two weeks and again at Kansas Speedway in May, while Larson will compete at Homestead in Miami in three weeks.
+Elliott will drive the No. 24 Chevrolet Silverado at Atlanta Motor Speedway in two weeks and again at Kansas Speedway in May, while Larson — whose attempt at a Twitter joke sparked the whole thing — will drive at Homestead in Miami in three weeks.

-“When I heard about the $100,000 bounty, I wanted in!”
-Larson said.
-“I’m thankful for GMS and Chevy giving me this opportunity.
-Homestead is one of my favorite tracks, so I’m looking forward to the challenge.”
+“It’s really not about the money to me,” Larson said.
+“I think it’s a cool, fun kind of challenge, and I look forward to trying to beat him.
+And if the money is still out there when I do get that chance, it’ll be a lot of fun.
+But Kyle Busch is the best.
+It doesn’t matter what type of car he’s in.
+It’s not going to be easy.
+It never is, no matter what car or truck you’re in.”

 Denny Hamlin also wants to race against Busch in Virginia in April, but the Toyota driver has to find a team — and Kyle Busch Motorsports probably isn’t giving him a ride.